 The codex includes full rules for all the new Sisters of Battle units, as well as updates for its existing range of models and wargear.
 There’s an extended Crusade rules section, plenty of point tweaks, and new rules for using prayers and hymns.
 The whole book is designed to provide much wider strategic variety among Adepta Sororitas armies, which has been found wanting in recent years.

 Chief among their new units is High Abbess Morvenn Vahl.
-The Sisters’ new centrepiece character model, Vahl is given a lot of attention in the updated codex, and has been designed to synergise with whatever you stick in your Sisters of Battle army.
+The Sisters’ new centerpiece character model, Vahl is given a lot of attention in the updated codex, and has been designed to synergize with whatever you stick in your Sisters of Battle army.

 And there’s a lot of units to choose from.
 Alongside the faction’s codex, GW also released the long-teased Paragon Warsuits, Celestian Sacresants (as shown on the codex’s front cover), and Dogmata, as well as faction-specific Battle dice and datacards.

 After its reveal in a May 16 Warhammer Community blog post, the 9th edition Adeptus Mechanicus codex went up for pre-order on May 22, 2021, and was released on Saturday, May 29.

 The 120-page codex includes all the usual good stuff: full rules for the new AdMech units, updated datasheets for the army’s existing range of models, expanded lore, and bestiaries.
 There’s also a chunk dedicated to their technology-hunting Crusade rules.

 You can also nab custom AdMech-themed player aid datacards and dice alongside the codex.
 Who knows, maybe they’ll help you curry favor with the Omnissiah.

 Drukhari codex release date

 The first Xenos codex release of 2021, the brand new Codex: Drukhari – or ‘Dark Eldar’ if you remember their original, non-copyrightable name – released on March 27.